 Plan for Achieving Self-Support (PASS):

-The income and resources set aside under a PASS are not counted when determining federal SSI eligibility or payment
+The income and resources set aside under a PASS are not counted when determining federal SSI eligibility or a payment amount.

-Individual appointed by the Social Security Administration (SSA) to manage the cash benefits of a member of SSI or Social Security benefits or both.
+A person appointed by the Social Security Administration (SSA) to manage the cash benefits of a member of SSI or Social Security benefits or both.

 Social Security Disability Insurance (SSDI):

 Monthly cash benefit administered by the federal SSA to retired or disabled workers and their qualified dependents.
 Beneficiaries must be either 62 years old or older or disabled and have enough work "credits" to be qualified.

-Members of SSI may be eligible for Social Security benefits, also, based on their own work records or because they are qualified as a dependent of another Social
+Members of SSI may be eligible for Social Security benefits, also, based on their own work records or because they are qualified as a dependent of another Social Security beneficiary.

 Supplemental Security Income (SSI):